 CardiolRx[TM] has been shown experimentally to inhibit assembly and activation of the NLRP3 inflammasome and the subsequent generation of IL-1, and the topline findings from MAvERIC-Pilot show CardiolRx[TM] has led to marked reductions in pericarditis pain.
-This evidence provides the rationale for undertaking MAVERIC-2, as CardiolRx[TM] may have therapeutic potential to prevent recurrences following discontinuation of IL-1 blockers, which would address an unmet need in a growing subset of patients dependent on long-term IL-1 blocker therapy.
+This evidence provides the rationale for undertaking MAVERIC.